Just like the rest of us, the world's top celebrities have all been told to stay at home during these strangest of times.

 9. 'Hands...
 Washing hands'

-In lieu of any actual concerts, singers like Coldplay's Chris Martin, Christine and the Queens, Yungblud and L Devine have been uploading interactive live performances for their fans.
-None of them, however, quite drummed home the health and safety message in song form as well as Neil Diamond.
+In lieu of any actual concerts, singers like Coldplay's Chris Martin, U2's Bono, Christine and the Queens, Yungblud and L Devine have been uploading performances (in some cases live and interactive) for their fans.
+None of them, however, have quite drummed home the health and safety message in song form as well as Neil Diamond.

 The US crooner kindly offered up his karaoke classic, Sweet Caroline, as a memorable and potentially life-saving guide.